Self-employed business loans: financing for SME owners

 2. Partnership loans

-In a partnership, two or more individuals share ownership of the business.
-Each partner is responsible for the profits, losses, and debts according to their share in the business.
-Lenders look at the financial standing of each partner when assessing a loan application.
-The amount you can borrow, as well as the terms, will often be proportional to the partnership agreement—the division of ownership and responsibility.
+Lenders assess the financial standing of each partner when assessing a loan application.
+The amount you can borrow, as well as the terms, will often be proportional to the partnership agreement – the division of ownership and responsibility.

 3. Limited company loans

 A limited company is a separate legal entity from its owners, meaning the business itself is responsible for any debts or loans, rather than the individual owners.
 This structure can make it easier to secure limited company loans with larger amounts and better terms, as the risk is generally lower for the business owner.
-Lenders assess the company’s financials—such as profit margins, cash flow, and projected earnings—rather than relying solely on the personal financial history of the owners.

 What loans are available to self-employed businesses?

-Self-employed businesses – especially limited companies – can access a wide range of financing products.
-The right one for your business will depend on what you need the money for, and how you plan to repay it.
+Self-employed businesses, especially limited companies, can access a wide range of financing products.
+The right one for your business will depend on what you need the money for and how you plan to repay it.

-1. Unsecured business loans
+Unsecured business loans

-1. Secured business loans
+Secured business loans

-1. Government-backed loans
+Government-backed loans

-1. Invoice financing
+Invoice financing

-1. Merchant cash advances
+Merchant cash advances

 For businesses that accept card payments, a merchant cash advance allows you to borrow against your future sales.
 Repayments are made automatically through a percentage of daily card transactions, making this a flexible option if your business income fluctuates.